Herick75/Box4Droid/README.md

 # System requirements

-*Adreno 616 - Adreno 650 (With stable drivers)
+•Adreno 616 - Adreno 650 (With stable drivers)

-Adreno 7xx (With experimental drivers)
+•Adreno 7xx (With experimental drivers)

-Adreno 610 (With experimental drivers)
+•Adreno 610 (With experimental drivers)

-*Android 10+
+•Android 10+

-*64-bit Android
+•64-bit Android

-*You also need at least 2,4GB free for the installation to go without problems.
+•You also need at least 2,4GB free for the installation to go without problems.

 # How to configure?